gejames/ansible_tower_automation/README.md

 As the complexity of any system grows, so does the need to document changes to that system.
 If you have been using the Ansible Automation Platform for a while now, you may have built up a large collection of playbooks and are using Ansible Tower to centrally orchestrate their deployment.
 You have probably configured a few workflows and built surveys to extend the reach of Tower beyond your IT department.
 Most likely you have a robust DevOps process and are using a VCS,  such as git, to track changes to  your playbooks.

-For those new to the Ansiblle Automation Platform, Tower is the orchestration tool that provides a powerful web UI and API to control your Ansible playbooks.
-Think of it as a central point to administer all the assests that are needed to run your Ansible jobs.
+For those new to the Ansible Automation Platform, Tower is the orchestration tool that provides a powerful web UI and API to control your Ansible playbooks.
+Think of it as a central point to administer all the assets that are needed to run your Ansible jobs.
 Login credentials, inventories, and project repositories can all be configured and reused as needed.
 Tower also provides scheduling and role based access control.

-As an organization's use of Tower grows, you can see how it will become increasingly important to track and document changes to those assests.
+As an organization's use of Tower grows, you can see how it will become increasingly important to track and document changes to those assets.
 Is an auditor going to understand why you used a non-standard credential for a job?
-Or perhaps you are a consultant that deploys Tower for many clients and need a way to confugre it quickly.
-Are you tired of writing the same survey everytime a new job template requries it?
+Or perhaps you are a consultant that deploys Tower for many clients and need a way to configure it quickly.
+Are you tired of writing the same survey everytime a new job template requires it?

 Wouldn't it be great if we could use our knowledge of Ansible and our existing DevOps process to automate, and in turn document, those changes?
-If we can write a playbook that configures those job templates, credentials, or inventories for us then we have a self-docmenting system to configure Tower.
-We can share our playbooks with collegues so they can quickly deploy the same jobs.
+If we can write a playbook that configures those job templates, credentials, or inventories for us then we have a self-documenting system to configure Tower.
+We can share our playbooks with colleagues so they can quickly deploy the same jobs.
 If deploying Tower to the cloud, we have a way to add all our assets automatically and seamlessly.

 In this article, I will demonstrate how we can leverage the open source tool tower-cli and write playbooks that will do just that.